 Our subdivision recently put together a Dickens Christmas dinner and encouraged everyone to attend in costume.
 The holiday idea I liked the best this year, however, was the “tiny pie” Thanksgiving event.
 Sponsored by a local gourmet bakery, each homeowner could pick up their pie at the Club House.

 Since we have quite a few residents who live alone, this is a great way to provide them with a Thanksgiving treat they would never make for themselves.
 It’s also the kind of event a Realtor could easily sponsor.

 This is something you could sponsor any time during the year.
 Invite pet owners to dress up their pets in their best holiday garb, send the pictures to you, and then post them to your Facebook or Instagram page.
 Ask your followers to vote for their favorites.

-Follow up with a “Yappy Holiday” party on Zoom where everyone gets together with their pets in their costumes plus their favorite holiday drinks and treats.
+Follow up with a “Yappy Holiday” party where everyone gets together with their pets in their costumes plus their favorite holiday drinks and treats.
 Announce the voting favorites, and provide the winners with a gift basket of pet treats.